secgroup/gran/README.md

 	  -d, --debug           enable debugging mode
 	  -v, --version         show program's version number and exit

+Targets file consist of sensitive path, one entry per line.
+In case of no targets specified, gran computes all the states and transitions and quits.

+Each line of entrypoints file has the following syntax:

+	<stateA> [<stateB> <target>]

+with `stateA` and `stateB` triples in the form of `<role_name>:<type>:<subject>` and `target` a sensitive path that should not be leaked from stateA to stateB by an indirect flow.

 If no entrypoints file is provided, gran assumes all the roles in the policy file paired with the default subject '/' as entry points.

-In case of no targets specified, gran computes all the states and transitions and quits.
+Examples of targets and entrypoints files can be found under `misc/`.

 ### Limitations